Coalgebraic Satisfiability Checking for Arithmetic $\mu$-Calculi: Tracking Automata and Model Checking Games

-where $\mathsf{BadBranch}_\target$ is the set of infinite words that encode a path on which a least fixpoint formula~$\psi$ is unfolded infinitely often without being dominated by any outer fixpoint formula~$\phi$, i.e.~one with $\ad(\phi)>\ad(\psi)$.
-Here, we use the term \emph{dominated} to indicate both the greater alternation depth of~$\phi$ and the fact that~$\phi$ is also unfolded infinitely often.
-Letters $\tau\in\mathsf{choices}$ choose disjuncts from disjunctions, and for conjunctions $\psi_0\wedge\psi_1$, the tracking automaton is nondeterministic, reflecting the fact that infinitely unfolded fixpoints can reside either in~$\psi_0$ or in~$\psi_1$. \begin{rem} The above definition of tracking automata deviates from the one we used in earlier work~\cite{HausmannSchroder19} in two respects: We now attach priorities to the states of the automaton rather than to its transitions; and we have changed propositional tracking in such a way that composite propositional formulae are always processed when present.
+\begin{rem} The above definition of tracking automata deviates from the one we used in earlier work~\cite{HausmannSchroder19} in two respects: We now attach priorities to the states of the automaton rather than to its transitions; and we have changed the propositional part of the alphabet in such a way that every top-level propositional or fixpoint operator is processed when a propositional letter is read (while we previously had a separate letter for every conjunction, disjunction, and fixpoint literal in~$\FLtarget$).
 Both choices serve mainly to ease and clarify the presentation. \end{rem}

+The non-deterministic parity automaton $\autom_\target$ introduced above has size at most~$n_0$ and priorities at most~$1$ to~$k+1$.
+In order to use ${L(\autom_\target)}$ as an objective in our upcoming satisfiability games, we require a deterministic automaton accepting this language.
+To this end, we use a standard construction (e.g.~\cite{KKV01}) to transform $\mathsf{\autom_\target}$ into an equivalent B\"uchi automaton of size $n_0k'$ (which has additional states $(\phi,i)$ where $\phi\in\FLtarget$ and $1\le i\le k+1$ is even) where

-The automaton $\autom_\target$ has size~$n_0$ and priorities~$1$ to~$k$.
-Using a standard construction (e.g.~\cite{KKV01}), we transform $\mathsf{\autom_\target}$ into an equivalent B\"uchi automaton of size $n_0k$.
-Then we determinize the B\"uchi automaton using, e.g., the Safra/Piterman-construction~\cite{Safra88,Piterman07} and obtain an equivalent deterministic parity automaton with priorities $0$ to $2n_0k-1$ and of size $\mathcal{O}(((n_0k)!)^2)$.
-Finally we complement this parity automaton by increasing every priority by 1, obtaining a deterministic parity automaton
+Then we determinize the B\"uchi automaton using, e.g., the Safra/Piterman-construction~\cite{Safra88,Piterman07} and obtain an equivalent deterministic parity automaton with $\prios$ priorities and size $\mathcal{O}(\detsize)$.
+Alternatively, direct determinization from parity automata to parity automata~\cite{ScheweVarghese14} can be used.
+Finally we complement the obtained automaton by decreasing every priority by~$1$, obtaining a deterministic parity automaton